 The draw of the familiarity is stronger than the pull of change.

-We are all creature of habit.
+We are all creatures of habit.
 We are programmed from before we are born to respond and behave in certain ways.
 Our upbringing shapes our values and habits and in adulthood we operate mostly on autopilot of habitual routine.

 So when we wish to make a change, we are essentially pitting a fight against ourselves – the very version of ourselves who is trained to always do what is familiar and with the least effort.